Bo Xilai was a rising political star in Communist China, whose fortunes have suddenly nosedived, following an unexpected turn of events.

 He then became governor of Liaoning province, where Dalian is located, and in 2004 entered the national stage as China's commerce minister, dazzling foreign counterparts with his modern style.

-During that time, Bo hosted many foreign visitors, including the-then EU Trade Commissioner Peter Mandelson, with whom he appeared to be on genuinely friendly terms.
+During that time, Bo hosted many foreign visitors, including the-then EU Trade Commissioner Peter Mandelson, with whom he appeared to be on friendly terms.

 Many thought he would cease to be in the limelight when he moved to Chongqing in 2007.
 But he stayed in the headlines, courtesy his crackdown on the mafia and campaign to revive Mao's ideology.